-How to Become a Crime Scene Investigator with a Criminal Justice Degree
+How to Become a Crime Scene Investigator: 3 Ways to Become a CSI

 Crime scene investigators are found in a wide range of law enforcement environments, from national agencies like homeland security to small, local police departments and sheriff's departments.
 In short, any institution that's responsible for enforcing laws and preventing or investigating crimes is likely to employ or work closely with crime scene investigators.